SpaceApi/schema/MIGRATION.md

 #### state.open

-The `open` field can't have a `null` value anymore, but on the other hand the `state` key is now not required anymore.
+The `open` field can't have a `null` value anymore, but on the other hand the `state` and the `state.open` keys are not required anymore.

 If previously your endpoint contained this: